RoamJS/query-builder/docs/github-sync.md

 - select the repository you want to send the issue to
 - click `Export`

+You will only need to do this once for each page you would like to sync.

-Once this is complete, the title will just show the `GitHub Sync Details Button`.
+Once this is complete, the title will just show the `GitHub Sync Details` Button.
 Clicking this button will show additional details about the issue, include a link to the issue, a link to settings, as well as the ability to re-authorize if required.

 ### Comments